ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 NatureServe ranks Question Mark as S5 or secure in most states throughout its eastern range, including Massachusetts.
 The species has several host plants which are common here, and at least two broods.
 In addition, the fact that part of the Massachusetts population over-winters south of here, and repopulates each spring may be an important safeguard in very harsh winters.

-Question Mark is a strongly migratory butterfly, and may colonize almost any stand of suitable host plant, because the distances between them do not usually act as barriers.
+Question Mark is strongly migratory, and may colonize almost any stand of suitable host plant, because short distances between them do not usually act as barriers.
 Interestingly, in areas south of about 40 degrees latitude (New York City, approx.), there may be colonies of over-wintering individuals in forested areas without any known plant host nearby.

 Question Mark has a wide range across the eastern United States, south to Florida and Texas.
 Climate warming may not adversely affect it in our state.
 (For species affected by climate warming see Table 6).